International Workers' Day: Lithuania

-First May Day is an official public holiday celebrated as International Work Day (Tarptautinė darbo diena).
+In Lithuania, 1 May is an official public holiday celebrated as International Work Day (Tarptautinė darbo diena).
 Celebrations for workers' day were mandatory during the Soviet occupation, and carry a negative connotation as a result today.
 As Lithuania declared its independence in 1990, Work Day lost its public holiday status, but regained it in 2001.

 Latvia

-First May Day is an official public holiday celebrated as Convocation of the Constituent Assembly of the Republic of Latvia, Labour Day.
+In Latvia, Labour Day is an official public holiday celebrated as Convocation of the Constituent Assembly of the Republic of Latvia, Labour Day.

 Luxembourg

-In Luxembourg, 1 May, called the Dag vun der Aarbecht ("Day of Labour"), is a legal holiday traditionally associated with large demonstrations by trade unions in Luxembourg City and other cities.
+In Luxembourg, 1 May, called the Dag vun der Aarbecht ("Labour Day"), is a legal holiday traditionally associated with large demonstrations by trade unions in Luxembourg City and other cities.

 Malta

 In Malta, 1 May is an official public holiday celebrated as "Workers' Day", together with the religious feast of Saint Joseph the Worker.
-(Saint Joseph's Day, 19 March, the saint's main feast, is also a public holiday in Malta.
+(Saint Joseph's Day, 19 March, the saint's main feast, is also a public holiday in Malta).
 A Labour mass meeting takes place on 1 May.
 Nationalists celebrate accession to the European Union on 1 May 2004.

 Montenegro

-1 May is an official public holiday and a day off work and a day out of school.
+In Montenegro, 1 May is an official public holiday and a day off work and a day out of school.
 It is the only official holiday from socialist times that is still officially celebrated.

 Netherlands

 In the Netherlands, 1 May or Labour Day (Dag van de Arbeid) is not an official holiday.
 This is due in part to its proximity to the national holiday, Koningsdag, which was celebrated on the day before until 2013.
 Labour movements also didn't see the need to agitate for an extra day off during the Post–World War II recovery efforts.
 Liberals who joined the Labour Party in this same period also wanted to distance themselves from the Soviet Union because of Cold War sentiments.
+A small number of public servants has the day off, as well as bank employees and financial traders as the European banking system is not open that day.